 This is a straggly shrub to 3 m high with pendulous branches.

 It is naturally found in NSW in a scattered distribution over the upper Blue Mountains: from the north, near Mount Monundilla; to the south around the Megalong Valley; as far west as the Cox River; extending to the east as far as the Watagan Range and Bucketty.

 It usually grows in gravelly sandy loam soils that have originated from sandstone.

 The phyllodes (modified leaves) are green to grey-green or blue-green and slightly asymmetric and flat or sometimes convex or broadly elliptic in shape.
 They have undulate (wavy) margins.
 The phyllodes are to 25 mm long and to 16 mm wide.

-Flowers are produced between October and November, in solitary globular heads, with each head containing up to 30 flowers.
-The heads are about 8 mm diameter, hence each flower is very small.
+Very small staminate flowers are produced between October and November, in solitary globular heads, with each head containing up to 30 flowers.
+The heads are about 8 mm diameter; pale-yellow in colour.

 The sub-glossy to blackish-seed pods have an oblong shape and are quite straight with a length to 80 mm and about 25 mm wide.

 A hardy garden plant and recommended for its long flowering period, it grows best in a sunny, reasonably well drained position in most soils.

 Acacias can suffer from a number of pests, including borers, scale, galls and leaf miners.
 Growing plants suitable to your local environment minimises these occurring.